fdzr/lscdiscovery/README.md

 distance (Donoso & Sanchez, 2017; Lin, 1991) between w’s word sense frequency distributions in C1 and C2 (cf. Schlechtweg, McGillivray, Hengchen, Dubossarsky, & Tahmasebi, 2020).

-The two word sense frequency distributions will be estimated via human annotation of word usage samples for w from C1 and C2.
+The two word sense frequency distributions will be estimated via clustering of human semantic proximity judgments of word usage samples for w from C1 and C2 (Schlechtweg et al., 2020).
 Participants will be asked to predict a ranking of all target words according to their degree of semantic change where a higher rank means stronger change.
-Participants’ predictions will not be evaluated on the full set of target words, as these would be unfeasible to annotate, but on an (unpublished) random sample of ≈100 words from the full set of target words.
-The predictions will be scored against the ground truth via Spearman’s rank-order correlation coefficient (Bolboaca & J ̈antschi, 2006)
+Participants’ predictions will not be evaluated on the full set of target words, as these would be unfeasible to annotate, but on an (unpublished) random sample of ≈80 words from the full set of target words.
+The predictions will be scored against the ground truth via Spearman’s rank-order correlation coefficient (Bolboaca & Jäntschi, 2006).

-### Phase 2
+### Phase 2 (Binary Change Detection)

-This phase contains two subtasks:
-  1. Binary Change Detection, and
-  2. Graded Lexical Semantic Change.

-**Binary Change Detection** subtask is defined similar to Schlechtweg et al. (2020), as follows:
+Similar to Schlechtweg et al. (2020), we define binary change detection as follows:

-    Given a target word w and two sets of its usages U1 and U2, decide whether w lost or gained senses from U1 to U2, or not.
+    Given a target word *w* and two sets of its usages U1 and U2, decide whether *w* lost or gained senses from U1 to U2, or not.

 <!-- Besides, in this subtask will be considered two more binary tasks, *gain vs no gain* and *loss vs no loss*. -->

-**Binary Change Detection** (*change_binary vs no change_binary*) will be considered the primary binary task and the metrics to be reported are:
+The participants will be asked to classify a pre-selected set of content words (N, V, A) into two classes, 0 for no change and 1 for change.
+The true binary labels of word *w* will be inferred from *w*’s word sense frequency distributions in C1 and C2 (see above).
+Participants' predictions are scored against the ground truth with the following metrics:
   - F1 (main metric)
   - Precision
   - Recall

-In this task there are two thresholds to take into account, *n* and *k*.
-The first one represents the upper limit of instances of some sense that a word can have in a corpus and the second one represents the lower limit of instances of the same sense that the same word can have in the other corpus.

-**Graded lexical Semantic Change** subtask is defined similar to the previous phase.
-The participants will be asked to rank a set of target words instead of the set of content words in the lemma vocabulary intersection.
+For details on how word sense frequency distributions are inferred from the annotated data and how the change scores are calculated (including noise thresholds *n* and *k*) see the [WUG repository](https://github.com/Garrafao/WUGs).

+Participants' submission files only need to include those values correponding to the obligatory tasks in order to get a valid submission.

 ## Optional tasks

-In the **Binary Change Detection** subtask other binary tasks, *change_binary_gain vs no change_binary_gain* and *change_binary_loss vs no change_binary_loss* will be considered as secondary tasks and the metrics to be reported are:
- - F1
- - Precision
- - Recall

-In both phases, another optional task called **COMPARE** will be considered.
-The objective of this task is to approximate the value of the annotators' annotations, remembering that this task considers all the uses of a word belonging to a corpus and the uses of the same word in another corpus.
-The metric to be reported is:
- - Spearman correlation.

- **Important note**, COMPARE task could have the same values that the graded change task, but is not the same thing.
-For more information about how the graded change is calculated visit the [repository](https://github.com/Garrafao/WUGs).
+**Graded Change Detection** subtask is defined similar to Graded Discovery.
+The only difference is that the target words correspond exactly to the hidden words on which we evaluate.
+Also, we will publish the annotated word usages (without annotations).
+Hence, participants can work with the exact annotated data.
+Participants will be scored with Spearman correlation.

+**Sense Gain Detection** is similar to Binary Change Detection subtask.
+However, only words which gained (not lost) senses will receive label 1.
+Participants will be scored with F1, Precision and Recall.

+**Sense Loss Detection** is similar to Binary Change Detection subtask.
+However, only words which lost (not gained) senses will receive label 1.
+Participants will be scored with F1, Precision and Recall.

+**COMPARE** subtask asks participants to predict the inverse DURel COMPARE metric (Schlechtweg et al., 2018).
+This metric is defined as the average of human semantic proximity judgments of usages for *w* between C1 and C2.[^1]

+[^1]: Contrary to the original metric we first take the median of all annotator judgments for each usage pair and then average these values.
+For details see the [WUG repository](https://github.com/Garrafao/WUGs).
+Participants will be scored with Spearman correlation.

 <!-- **Binary Change Detection** subtask is a classification task that is a mix of a binary and multi-label problem,